American Crime Case #35: The 2011 U.S.-NATO War on Libya

 NATO bombs killed Qaddafi’s forces, but they also took the lives of many civilians, including women and children.
 On May 14, one NATO bomb killed 11 religious leaders and wounded 50 others who had gathered for Friday prayers in Brega.
 On August 9, a NATO aerial bomb struck Libyan state TV, Al-Jamahiriya, killing three journalists and wounding several others.
 Ordinary Libyans were also killed, like Karima, her husband, and their children, Jomana, age two and Khaled, age seven months.
 Eight of their other family members were wounded.

-The U.S./NATO forces declared Libya’s “liberation” in October 2011.
-Anti-Qaddafi militia had captured and killed Qaddafi, shattered the central government, and established a “National Transitional Council” (NTC).
 While there had been an estimated 1,000 killed before the start of the NATO invasion, by October estimates were that 10,000 to 30,000 had died.
-That included soldiers and civilians killed by the UN-sanctioned war, and also large numbers of atrocities carried out by the militia backed by the U.S., Britain, and France which had carried out mass abductions, detentions, torture, and killings—500 in just a two-month period.
-During this same period, African migrants and black Libyans were subjected to a racist campaign that included mass detention, lynchings, and other atrocities, justified by the claim they were mercenaries of Qaddafi’s regime.
+That included soldiers and civilians killed by the UN-sanctioned war, and also victims of the large numbers of atrocities carried out by the militia backed by the U.S., Britain, and France which had carried out mass abductions, detentions, torture, and killings—500 in just a two-month period.

 The U.S. Permanent Representative to the UN called the toppling of Qaddafi’s regime a “model intervention.”
 And Britain declared to the UN in 2012, “Today, Tripoli and Benghazi are cities transformed.
-Where there was fear, now there is hope and an optimism and belief that is truly inspiring,” But in fact in the years since the overthrow of Muammar Qaddafi’s regime, Libya has been plunged into a state of chaos, and the lives of millions of Libyans have been shattered.
+Where there was fear, now there is hope and an optimism and belief that is truly inspiring.”

 The NTC was never able to consolidate authority over its rivals in other cities and the patchwork of hundreds of Islamist and tribal militias battling each other in the streets for power.
 Three years after the overthrow of Qaddafi, Libya had become a place of assassinations, kidnappings, blockades of oil refineries, and ISIS and other Islamist extremists setting up camps, with this instability spilling across Libya’s borders.

 For the masses of Libyan people life has been a nightmare.
 The economy and public services have been decimated, including the public health system.
 In 2015, it was revealed that NATO forces had targeted civilian infrastructure, especially water supplies during their 2011 attacks, while blaming the damage on Qaddafi.
-A third of Libya’s people remain impoverished, and many do not have access to clean water or sewer systems, and are forced to struggle to meet their basic needs and survive.
+A third of Libya’s people remain impoverished, and many do not have access to clean water or sewer systems and are forced to struggle to meet their basic needs and survive.

 By 2016, it was estimated that nearly 2.44 million people—a third of Libya’s population—had been impacted by these reactionary conflicts.
 There are now shortages of food, water, and electricity.
 People often can’t get medicines, public services, or medical care—even though in the summer of 2015 the UN estimated that 2.5 million Libyans did not have any access to health care and some 400,000 needed food aid.
 This nightmare has driven nearly a half a million Libyans from their homes—forcing people to live in garages, public spaces, shelters, or unfinished buildings.

-The same NATO powers that attacked Libya in 2011 were now training and supporting Libya’s coast guard in its effort to capture migrants and asylum seekers in international waters and return them to Libya where they would be exposed to physical abuse, including beatings, sexual violence, extortion, abduction, and forced labor.
+The same NATO powers that attacked Libya in 2011 were now training and supporting Libya’s coast guard in its effort to capture migrants and asylum seekers in international waters and return them to Libya, where they would be exposed to physical abuse, including beatings, sexual violence, extortion, abduction, and forced labor.
 In May 2017, Al Jazeera reported, “Migrants are being sold in the market as a commodity.
 Selling human beings is becoming a trend among smugglers as the smuggling networks in Libya are becoming stronger and stronger.”
 In November, after revelations of alleged “slave auctions,” Rwanda offered to resettle 30,000 African “slaves” from Libya.

 Amnesty International’s report “Libya 2017-2018” said, “Three rival governments and hundreds of militias and armed groups continued to compete for power and control over territory, lucrative trade routes and strategic military locations....
 All sides to the conflict carried out indiscriminate attacks in heavily populated areas leading to deaths of civilians and unlawful killings.”